olebedev/cdn/readme.md

   "fileSize": 204789
 }
 ~~~
-If metadata is not specified, it will be received usage information for whole bucket.
+If metadata is not specified, usage information will be received for the whole bucket.

 To get the listing of files, based on saved metadata, _GET_ it like this:
 ~~~ bash